 Toppling failures can occur where planes share a similar dip direction to the slope face and where they dip relatively steeply into the slope face.
+Rock blocks that would be prone to toppling at the site were noted in these and previous site visits to be small, of a size to be scaled during routine operation.
 In our opinion, toppling failure is not likely to be associated with large-scale instability on the scale of an entire mine highwall at the existing and currently-planned slopes.
-Therefore, toppling was not considered in our kinematic analysis.
-However, small-scale toppling failures are likely to occur locally in the temporary walls (vertical wall of each bench) since a majority of the joints exposed in this assessment are steeply inclined.
+Therefore, our kinematic analyses of these potential toppling failures were not included as part of this report.
+Small-scale toppling failures are likely to occur locally in the temporary walls (vertical wall of each bench) since a majority of the joints exposed in this assessment are steeply inclined.